HorvathDarius/HorvathDarius/README.md

 ###

-<p align="left">🎓 Computer Science student with a strong foundation in full-stack development and emerging technologies.<br>🌍 Based in Slovakia, but originally from Romania — always looking for opportunities to collaborate and innovate.📍</p>
+<p align="left">🎓 Computer Science student with a strong foundation in full-stack development and emerging technologies.<br>🌍 Passionate about applying theoretical knowledge to real-world challenges.<br>📍 Based in [your location] — always looking for opportunities to collaborate and innovate.</p>

 ###